 Copyright on all correspondence resides with the originator.
 Correspondence in the collection not written by Wilson may be consulted but not photocopied or published without the permission from the copyright holder.
 All rights of copyright, contractual rights or other intellectual property rights in the materials ("Intangible Rights") are reserved by the donor and/or his designees and licensees.
 The University has acquired no title or interest in or to the Intangible Rights.

-This Collection is divided into five series.
+This Collection is divided into eight series.

 Series One – Correspondence contains letters, cards and notes that are arranged alphabetically by correspondents' names.
 The correspondence covers the years from 1959 to 2011.
 The Series primarily contains incoming correspondence (i.e., addressed to Wilson), but it also includes a small selection of outgoing correspondence.
 There are also pieces of correspondence that are to and from third parties, copies of which made their way into Wilson's possession.
 Depending on legibility, unidentified correspondents' letters are filed in alphabetical files by author's last name or first name.